azureossd/python-databases-samples/sqlserver/pyodbc/Readme.md

 # How to run this sample code

+## Requirements
+You need to set the following environment variables with your data.

+- HOST
+- DATABASE
+- USER
+- PASSWORD

 ## Flask App
 1. Create a virtual environment with any python version >=3.
     - If you are using Windows: